Purdue University - West Lafayette Student Branch

 Each committee is responsible for outlining its own goals and purposes and drawing membership from the Student Branch as a whole.

-Formal procedures are recommended to be added to bylaws specific to the technical committee as mentioned in Article VII, Section 4.
+Formal procedures must be added to bylaws specific to the technical committee as mentioned in Article VII, Section 4.

 SECTION 3.
 Internal Operations